andreascg/aws-cicd-bluegreen/Detail_Instructions.md

 Click **Create deployment**

 4. Under the deployment, observe Deployment status.
+Wait until the deployment has completed and check the ALB URL to see the application deployed.

 ![ALB](./images/bg-7.png)